nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-07-14-avoid-pick-n-mix-branching-anti-pattern/index.md

 resourceType: blog
 slug: avoid-pick-n-mix-branching-anti-pattern
 aliases:
   - /blog/avoid-pick-n-mix-branching-anti-pattern
 tags:
   - anti-pattern
   - branching
 categories:
   - tools-and-techniques
-coverImage: nakedalm-experts-visual-studio-alm-4-4.png
+preview: nakedalm-experts-visual-studio-alm-4-4.png
 ---

 For the last few days I have been working with a customer in the UK on a grass roots engagement to help them solve their source control issues.
 They have ended up with a pick-n-mix branching anti-pattern and could not see the way out.